Age-related macular degeneration is a progressive eye disease that leads to vision loss in the center of the field of vision.

 Macular degeneration, commonly referred to as age-related macular degeneration (AMD), is an eye disease that develops over time.
 The macula is located in the center of the retina and is responsible for detecting light and sending those signals to the brain.
 Macular degeneration involves the thinning of the macula, leading to vision loss.

 The symptoms of macular degeneration include:

-- Blind spot within the central field of vision
+- Vision loss or a blind spot within the central vision

 - Blurred or hazy center field of vision

 The Two Types of Age-Related Macular Degeneration

 If you have dry AMD, small yellow deposits called drusen have formed within the thinning macula.
 This impedes the function of the macula and causes it to dry out, resulting in distorted and dimmed vision with a blind spot in the center field of view.
 When left untreated, it can eventually lead to central vision loss or the development of wet AMD, the more serious form of AMD.